 Car rentals are available from almost all major car hire firms at Munich Airport.
 Taxis operate according to the meter.
 Private airport shuttle services are available to any destinations but are best reserved in advance.
 A pre-booked private minibus shuttles from Munich Airport to Nuremberg hotels should be around €350 – compare offers before making reservations.
 A door-to-door shuttle is convenient, especially with luggage or at odd hours, but the bus and train could be significantly cheaper.
-Taxi2Airport gives online quotations for private airport transfers without first requiring personal details or flight numbers.
+Taxi2Airport and Suntransfers give online quotations for private airport transfers without first requiring personal details or flight numbers.

 Bla Bla Car is a car-sharing option – it has offers as cheap as €10 for travel between Munich Airport and Nuremberg.
 It is a fast option but availability is of course limited and often hard to book far in advance.

 By Long-Distance Intercity Bus from Munich Airport to Nuremberg

 Intercity buses are increasingly offering competition to trains in Germany with the Munich Airport to Nuremberg routing by bus not only cheaper but often faster than taking the train.
 Currently, only Flixbus has direct connections between München (Flughafen) and Nürnberg – a very convenient option if the times work out.